peterjwest/Stim/README.md

     $page->find("#menu .title")->text("The title of my website!")->source("http://mywebsite.com/");
 	echo $page->html();

-If you're a designer/developer this is great because you can work with HTML in the same way for PHP and javascript with the same selectors.
+If you're a designer/developer this is great because you can work with HTML in the same way for PHP and Javascript using the same selectors.

 However if you're a developer worried about those *pesky designers* messing around with your classes and ids, you can use Stim's custom selector, `stim:id`, to identify content.
 This attribute isn't unique or singular so you can use it just like the class attribute: